Robin Mills

 Non-Resident Fellow, AGSIW; CEO, Qamar Energy

-Robin Mills is a non-resident fellow at the Arab Gulf States Institute in Washington.
+Robin Mills is a non-resident fellow at the Arab Gulf States Institute in Washington and the CEO of Qamar Energy.
 He established Qamar Energy in 2015 to meet the need for regionally based Middle East energy insight.
 He is an expert on energy strategy and economics, described by Foreign Policy Magazine as “one of the energy world’s great minds.”

 Mills has led major consulting assignments for the European Union in Iraq, and for a variety of international oil companies on Middle East business development, integrated gas and power generation, and renewable energy.
 Mills worked for a decade for Shell, concentrating on new business development in the Middle East.
 He subsequently worked for six years with Dubai Holding and the Emirates National Oil Company, where he advanced business development efforts in the Middle East energy sector.